Claim Ryanair Flight Delay Compensation

 You can claim from an airline if:

 Crucially, you are only eligible to claim Ryanair flight delay compensation if the airline was responsible for the delay.
-If you try to claim for a flight that was delayed longer than six years ago, the airline is not likely to accept your claim, as this is the limit you have to make legal proceedings.
+Also, if you try to claim for a trip that was delayed more than six years ago, the airline is not likely to accept your claim, as this is the limit you have to make legal proceedings.
 With Scottish courts, this is only five years.

 Reasons You Can Claim With Ryanair